 Day 19 started way too early with my transportation to the airport picking me up at an ungodly hour (5am).
-Travelling alone can get really stressful without people reminding you to take your chargers or not over sleep, so I paid a bit extra to get direct transportation so that I didn’t have to worry about missing my flight.
+Travelling alone can get really stressful without people reminding you to take your chargers or not over sleep, so I paid a bit extra to get direct transportation to the airport so that I didn’t have to worry about missing my flight.

 But anyway, it was smooth sailing from then on.
 That’s what I wish I could say, but not really.
 Although we got off at the correct train station, we got a bit lost trying to find our hotel.
 Let me tell you, walking around in circles with luggage in the cold is not fun.
 We did eventually find the hotel, which did not have its reception at the ground level.
 Instead, we had to take a lift to the basement, which was where the reception was.

 After checking in, we decided to roam around Akihabara which was a mere 15 minutes away.
 Akihabara is a geek paradise with everything related to anime, video games and comics.
 We went absolutely berserk finding merchandise for series and movies that we loved.

 We tried our hands at some claw machines and collected some gachapon from the many shops around.
 If there’s anything that I’ve learnt, it’s to always go for the 3 claw and not the 1 or 2 claws, which are significantly harder.
 Also, they are most definitely rigged.

 We then did some window shopping, looking around at all the figurines and merchandise the shops were selling.
 Some were really amazing.